 The first element that needs your attention is the product URL.

-Although it’s not the most important ranking factor, having properly optimized product URLS is recommended for a number of reasons.
+Although it’s not the most critical ranking factor, having correctly optimized product URLs is recommended for several reasons.

-3rd – It’s good for readability purposes especially in cases when you (or someone else) posts a URL of your products in a forum or a comment.
+- It’s useful for readability purposes, especially in cases when you (or someone else) posts a URL of your products in a forum or a comment.

 To be more specific, your product URLS should be: